varunmaitreya/Tutorials/Tutorials/Developer_Guide/Rendering/Working_with_Meshes/Working_with_Meshes.md

 <!---END_CODESECTION--->

 ## Finalizing the mesh
-After we are done adding all our vertices and triangles to our mesh builder, we can finalize our mesh.
+After we are done adding all our vertices and triangles to the mesh builder, we can build the actual mesh.
 This can be simply done by calling _buildMesh_.
 <!---INCLUDE src=MeshBuilderTut.escript, start=94, end=95--->
 <!---BEGINN_CODESECTION--->